cdslaborg/BatseLgrbRedshiftCatalog/README.md

-# RedshiftCatalogForBATSE
+# BATSE Redshift Catalog
-This repository contains the codes and data and results of efforts in the Computational Data Science Lab to infer the unknown redshifts of Gamma-Ray Bursts (GRBs) in the BATSE Catalog
+This repository contains the codes, data, and results of the efforts in the Computational Data Science Lab to infer the unknown redshifts of individual Gamma-Ray Bursts (GRBs) in the BATSE Catalog.